Active ingredients: phytomenadione

 Always read the label.
 If symptoms persist see your healthcare professional.

-Clear to slightly opalescent liquid
+Clear to slightly opalescent liquid, practically free from visible particles.

 Do I need a prescription?